Frequently Asked Questions

 Key SMS Features and Capabilities in Seychelles

-Seychelles supports basic SMS functionality with some limitations on advanced features like two-way messaging and concatenation.
+Seychelles supports basic SMS functionality with limitations on advanced features like two-way messaging and concatenation.

 Two-way SMS Support

 Two-way SMS is not supported in Seychelles according to current platform capabilities.
-This means businesses can send outbound messages, but cannot receive replies through the same channel.
+Businesses can send outbound messages but cannot receive replies through the same channel.

 Concatenated Messages (Segmented SMS)